Managing Electronic Documents in New Zealand

 Additional information

-Until November 2024, the A-NZ Peppol BIS Billing 3.0 (Invoice) is the format to be used.
-After that, it will be replaced by an upgraded format named PINT A-NZ Billing.
-This is a Peppol-defined XML format, intended as the base format for Peppol countries outside EU, but still including A-NZ adaptions.
+The A-NZ Peppol BIS Billing 3.0 (Invoice) format was mandatory until November 2024.
+Since then, it's been replaced by PINT A-NZ Billing.
+This format is intended to be the base for Peppol countries outside the EU, but it includes A-NZ adaptations.

 In February 2024, the government announced plans to boost the use of electronic invoicing.
-This initiative will involve making it mandatory for government organizations to send and receive electronic invoices.
-The government will propose faster payment processes to encourage this shift towards electronic invoicing.
-It is important to note that these measures are intended to be voluntary and not regulatory.
-As of now, there is no specific timeline established for the implementation of these proposals.
+This initiative involves making it mandatory for government organizations to send and receive electronic invoices.
+The government proposed faster payment processes to encourage this shift towards electronic invoicing.